lucydot/ChooChoo/docs/instructors/basic.md

     so that the new checklist will not include the new link.
     To avoid this problem it is best to double check the generated student issue template by raising an issue.

+## 5. Publish tutorials

+1. Copy/extend/write a class tutorial using Jupyter Notebooks (`.ipynb`) or Markdown (`.md`).
+2. Commit your `.ipynb` or `.md` file to `./tutorials/`.
+3. This will automatically trigger a build.
+After a few minutes your tutorial will be available to view at `username.github.io/repo_name/tutorials/filename`.
+4. You can link your new tutorials to a particular objective using the command `choochoo add tutorial [webpage address] to objective [positive integer]`.
+The objective number can be found in any `student` issue thread.
+5. To build a checklist containing this new link run `choochoo build checklists`.

 --8<-- "includes/glossary.md"